-Gerry E. Ray, British Columbia Geological Survey, Victoria, BC, Canada, Lawrence A. Dick, Former Exploration Vice President, General Minerals Corporation, Vancouver, BC.
+Gerry E. Ray, British Columbia Geological Survey, Victoria, BC, Canada and Lawrence A. Dick, Former Exploration Vice President, General Minerals Corporation, Vancouver, BC.
 Canada.

 in - Porter, T.M.
 (Ed), 2002 - Hydrothermal Iron Oxide Copper-Gold and Related Deposits: A Global Perspective, PGC Publishing, Adelaide, v.
 2, pp 131-151.

 The Productora prospect is situated 15 km SSW of the town of Vallenar in the Third Region, north-central Chile.
 It lies within the "Chilean Iron Belt" close to the north-trending Atacama Fault system.
-The belt contains a variety of Fe oxide ± Cu ± Au-bearing deposits including Candelaria (366 million tonnes averaging 1.08 % Cu, 0.26 g/t Au) which is situated in the Punta del Cobre region approximately 150 km north of Productora.
+The belt contains a variety of Fe oxide ±Cu ±Au-bearing deposits including Candelaria (366 Mt averaging 1.08 % Cu, 0.26 g/t Au) which is situated in the Punta del Cobre region approximately 150 km north of Productora.
 The age, structural setting, alteration assemblages and styles of mineralization in the Productora area resemble those present at Candelaria, but Productora differs in its spatial association with intrusive rocks and its lack of skarn assemblages.

 The mineralization and alteration are structurally and stratigraphically controlled.
 They are preferentially developed in more permeable tuffaceous units of a presumed Cretaceous package but also follow NW-striking and, to a lesser extent, N-trending structures related to the Atacama Fault system.

 Hydrothermal alteration is mainly centered around two Early Cretaceous (c.
 130 Ma) felsic intrusions, the Cachiyuyito and El Molle stocks.
 Six proximal to distal alteration zones are recognized.
 Zone I alteration assemblages in the stocks comprise pervasive albite with veins of actinolite, magnetite and epidote.
 The immediately adjacent country rocks are overprinted by Zone II alteration dominated by albite, chlorite, actinolite, magnetite, apatite and coarse calcite veins.
 More distal still is Zone III with widespread K-spar and tourmaline, as well as magnetite, hematite, secondary biotite and silica.
 This passes out to Zone IV in which the volcaniclastics are strongly replaced by albite and silica ± epidote and hematite.
 Zones V and VI represent the uppermost and lowest temperature alteration.
-The former is largely preserved in an elongate, 1.5 km-wide down-faulted block and is characterized by massive silica, specular hematite, sericite and dumortierite, whilst the outermost Zone VI has pervasive propylitic and albitic alteration with rare jasper veins.
+The former is largely preserved in an elongate, 1.5 km-wide down-faulted block and is characterized by massive silica, specular hematite, sericite and dumortierite, whilst the outermost Zone VI has pervasive propylitic and albitic alteration with rare jasper veins.34S values ranging from -8.2 to +1.2‰ which are lower than those recorded in the Punta del Cobre region further north.

 Three styles of Fe-oxide dominant mineralization are identified, each of which tends to occur within a specific alteration zone.
 The most proximal and common of these is magnetite ± apatite veins and replacements hosted by Zone II alteration assemblages.
 This style seldom contains significant Cu or Au and is represented by the Mariposa, La Bandera, La Chulula, La Negrita and the El Molle magnetite mines.

-The second and most economically important style of mineralization is typified by the Cu-Au ± REE ± U ± Mo ± Co mineralization at the Productora and Santa Innes mines.
+The second and most economically important style of mineralization is typified by the Cu-Au ±REE ±U ±Mo ±Co mineralization at the Productora and Santa Innes mines.
 It is more commonly associated with Zone III alteration (K-spar-silica and tourmaline) but in the case of the Monseratt Mine and Remolina pit it is hosted by Zone II mineral assemblages.
 Hypogene mineralization includes magnetite, chalcopyrite, pyrite and native gold.
 Surface leaching has resulted in the development of irregular leached caps containing Cu-oxide and phosphate mineralization at surface and secondary Cu enrichment locally at depth.
 Both the hypogene and secondary Cu mineralization is Au-rich (100 to 9700 ppb) and they contain anomalous REE's (50 to 560 ppm La).
 Trace quantities of the U oxide mineral, torbernite, are also present.
-Sulphur isotope ratios for chalcopyrite, pyrite and chalcocite collected from Style 2-type mineralization show d34S values ranging from -8.2 to +1.2 which are lower than those recorded in the Punta del Cobre region further north.
+Sulphur isotope ratios for chalcopyrite, pyrite and chalcocite collected from Style 2-type mineralization show δ

 The third style of mineralization is developed in the outermost parts of the Productora hydrothermal system (Zone VI).
 Here, small veins and mantos of magnetite and/or hematite are associated with epidote, albite and silica alteration.
 This distal mineralization may be geochemically anomalous in Cu, Au, Zn, As, Co, Pb and Mn.